ClimateImpactLab/downscaleCMIP6/infrastructure/kubernetes/README.md

 ## Updating

-If there is already has a deployment -- file a pull request with changes to `main`.
-Merged PRs are checked and automatically pulled.
+If there is already a deployment -- file a pull request with changes to `main`.
+Merged changes are automatically pulled into the cluster through ArgoCD.

 ## Deploying